The fundamentals of RTD temperature sensors

 Even high quality RTDs do not exactly match the IEC 60751 / ASTM E1137 R:T curve.
 To further improve measurement accuracy, a calibration lab can “characterize” an RTD.
 This is done by carefully measuring the RTD resistance at a few different temperatures and then using that data to derive the α, δ, β and A, B, and C coefficients.

-The 5437 2-wire HART temperature transmitter, the 5337 2-wire transmitter with HART protocol, and the 6337 2-wire HART transmitter can be programmed with these coefficients, precisely matching the transmitter to a characterized RTD for exceptional measurement accuracy.
+The 5437 2-wire HART temperature transmitter, the 5337 2-wire transmitter with HART protocol, the 6337 2-wire HART transmitter and the 6437 2-wire HART temperature transmitter can be programmed with these coefficients, precisely matching the transmitter to a characterized RTD for exceptional measurement accuracy.

 NOTE: A Cu100 RTD has a greater R100-R0 value, and is easier to measure than the Cu9.035 RTD.